martyboggs/threejs-world/_posts/2016-12-10-export-a-model-from-blender-or-the-free-3d-models-area.md

 ---
 This is a futuristic paperweight I designed in Blender, a 3D modeling tool.
 I did some modeling in<!--more--> college, but it didn't help with this kind of modeling :/ This model is available to download on the [Free 3D Models page](/all/models).

-To export your own models from Blender to .json files, you'll need to install <a target="_blank" href="https://github.com/mrdoob/three.js/tree/master/utils/exporters/blender">the three.js blender exporter tool</a>.
+To export your own models from Blender to .json files, you'll need to install <a rel="nofollow" target="_blank" href="https://github.com/mrdoob/three.js/tree/master/utils/exporters/blender">the three.js blender exporter tool</a>.
 Instructions can be found at the link and involve copying a folder to your Blender install and activating the addon in the program.
 Once you install the exporter, the export to three.js option will be available.

 There are a few things you should know about exporting models using this exporter.